dessygil/dessygil/README.md

 #### Do
 - Sales for Nicoya, a surface plasmon resonance company
-- Contributing to open-source projects like Datamol, Molfeat, and RDKit
+- Contributing to open-source projects like Datamol, Molfeat, Polaris and RDKit

 #### Done